stringparser/utils-type/readme.md

    * instead of what's the case now `is(is([1,2,3]).array[1]).number > 0`
  - [ ] Make browser tests
  - [X] Make more server tests (included `stream`, `event emitter`)
- - [ ] Provide a map so to rename `types`.
+ - [X] Provide a map so to rename `types`.
 Either because:
-   * You like things your way.
+   * You like things your way, sorter, different prop names.
    * It seems to be an issue for some environments to have a `function` property.

 # test